Hypoxia, Safety and Performance

 What will the project study?

-Initially, we plan to measure the baseline physiology of paraglider pilots in flight, including heart rate (HR), heart rate variability (HRV), respiratory rate (RR), body temperature and skin conductance, accelerometry (G force) and oxygen saturation (SpO2) through equipping pilots with cutting-edge telemetry.
-We have already completed some preliminary work at 7,450 meters with Red Bull Athlete Tom de Dorlodot in the Karakorum in July 2016.
+Initially, we plan to measure the baseline physiology of paraglider pilots in flight, through equipping pilots with cutting-edge telemetry.
+We have began with some preliminary work at 7,450 meters with Red Bull Athlete Tom de Dorlodot in the Karakorum in July 2016.
+The second phase of study will involve more detailed work at lower altitudes during the summer of 2017.

-We will use the data from our field studies to simulate these conditions with high fidelity in a safe environment to further explore aspects of hypobaric hypoxia and undertake tests of performance, including markers of cognition (decision making) and safety (reserve throw and collision avoidance).
+Finally, we will use the data from our field studies to simulate paragliding with high fidelity in the University of Portsmouth Extreme Environment Laboratory, to further explore aspects of hypoxia and undertake tests of performance, including markers of cognition and safety behaviour.

 What is Hypoxia?